Weather StoryAlmanac, microseasons, and the day's weather story.

 How many rainy days does St. Petersburg get?

-St. Petersburg averages about 69 rainy days per year.
+St. Petersburg averages about 212 days with measurable rain or snow each year.

 What hardiness zone is St. Petersburg?